This article originally appeared on VICE Denmark.

-Employees sat in the reception area of H17 are making plans for lunch, when they're suddenly interrupted by the sound of two sets of polka dot-clad doors swinging open.
-A middle-aged married couple wanders in, the cameras around their necks and guidebooks in their hands signalling that they're tourists exploring the Meat-Packing District – Copenhagen's creative land of milk and honey.
-They barely have a chance to admire the high ceilings and skylights, the wooden rafters and the bluely-tinted floors, before a sharp statement sends them scurrying back out to the street: "This is a drug consumption room!"
+Employees sitting in the reception area of H17 are making plans for lunch, when they're suddenly interrupted by the sound of two sets of polka dot-clad doors swinging open.
+A middle-aged married couple wanders in, the cameras around their necks and guidebooks in their hands signaling that they're tourists exploring the meat-packing district—Copenhagen's creative land of milk and honey.
+They barely have a chance to admire the high ceilings and skylights, the wooden rafters and the bluely tinted floors, before a sharp statement sends them scurrying back out to the street: "This is a drug consumption room!"

 This is a message that employees have gotten used to passing along to stray tourists since H17 opened its doors in the beginning of August, and it's easy to understand why.
 From the outside, the repurposed slaughterhouse at the address Halmtorvet 17 looks like a newly opened art gallery or maybe a trendy office community.
 On the inside, you're met with 10,764 square feet of pristinely renovated supervised injection site.

-It's a prestigious flagship initiative that Copenhagen's municipality has invested £3.4 million in, and could very well be the world's largest supervised injection site.
-For their money, the city council got 24 consumption spaces, a health clinic, a restitution area, an activity room – all in all, a place meant to make life easier for the tortured souls that exist on the fringes of society.
+It's a prestigious flagship initiative that Copenhagen's municipality has invested about $4.4 million in and could very well be the world's largest supervised injection site.
+For money, the city council got 24 consumption spaces, a health clinic, a restitution area, an activity room—all in all, a place meant to make life easier for the tortured souls that exist on the fringes of society.

 "We have had very, very few conflicts.
 The users tell us that they appreciate the peace and quiet.
 It's something about the room.
-And then of course it's a new place, so everyone is on their best behaviour," says 42-year-old Louise Runge Mortensen, who as the director of H17 is responsible for 20 employees and a yearly budget of £1.93 million.
+And then, of course, it's a new place, so everyone is on their best behavior," says 42-year-old Louise Runge Mortensen, who as the director of H17 is responsible for 20 employees and a yearly budget of about $2.5 million.

 We're in the reception looking at the 12 consumption spaces that have been reserved for smokers.
-Behind a glass wall, we have a view of the 10-15 people on the other side that we don't have access to.
+Behind a glass wall, we have a view of the ten to 15 people on the other side that we don't have access to.
 Some are sitting alone smoking homemade aluminum foil pipes of cocaine, while others are huddled around the steel tables.

-Louise Runge Mortensen is familiar with the complaints of there being too little privacy but, according to her, for most users it's been a question of acclimatisation.
+Louise Runge Mortensen is familiar with the complaints of there being too little privacy, but according to her, for most users, it's been a question of acclimatization.
 "The glass walls are there for our safety and for their safety.
-In the beginning, people would come in and say: "That right there, that's an aquarium, there's no fucking way I'm sitting in there."
+In the beginning, people would come in and say: 'That right there, that's an aquarium, there's no fucking way I'm sitting in there.'
 But we don't get that as much anymore.
 Now, people have gotten used to this being the way it is.
-The women in particular have expressed their satisfaction with the staff being able to see them at all times," she tells me, as we walk across the coloured, reinforced concrete floors that invite "contemplation, peace and concentration," according to the architects.
+The women in particular have expressed their satisfaction with the staff being able to see them at all times," she tells me, as we walk across the colored, reinforced concrete floors that invite "contemplation, peace, and concentration," according to the architects.

 If they in fact want to do more than that, the users are currently forced to make do with the sparsely furnished restitution room, currently populated by a few house plants and two bean bag chairs.
 These are occupied by two men in outdoor apparel, who barely seem to take notice of us as we pass by, and Louise Runge Mortensen stops to explain the intention behind the room.

 Even though it's been hard to get heard above the political back-patting, there has been some criticism and indignation concerning H17.
-It's mainly centred around the city council's decision to open a huge consumption facility in Inner Vesterbro – a neighbourhood that's already home to Mændenes Hjem, Skyen and the largest open drug scene in Denmark.
+It's mainly centered on the city council's decision to open a huge consumption facility in Inner Vesterbro—a neighborhood that's already home to Mændenes Hjem, Skyen, and the largest open-drug scene in Denmark.

-Jesper Christensen, Copenhagen's Mayor of Social Affairs, understands the concerns of H17's neighbours.
+Jesper Christensen, Copenhagen's mayor of social affairs, understands the concerns of H17's neighbors.
 But according to him, the establishment of H17 is an attempt to better living conditions for everyone.

 "Why are the drug users in Nordvest not allowed the same swanky conditions as the drug users in Vesterbro?
 And why are we spending all of our money on one huge fixing factory?
 When you think big, you think less about people.
 Is the idea just to get people off of the street, or is the aim to accomplish something else and something more with the drug consumption facilities?
 All of the practical evidence points to the intimate locations making more progress in regards to helping people out of addiction," he says.